jstafford1992/snake-tracker-5000/README.md

 snekTrakr is a hybrid-mobile application built for streamlining the access and updating  records on a snake breeder/hobbyist's animals.
 It was built using the Ionic framework utilizing Angular 1 on the front end.
 The back-end is built with Node/Express/Postgres and is deployed on Heroku.
 The interface is designed and displayed in a card style system for ease of use.
 The app is available for free on the google play store for Android devices running 4.0.3 and up.

+This is the repo for the application (front-end).

 If unfamiliar with the how Ionic is structured the folder you are looking for is likely [www](https://github.com/jstafford1992/snekTrakr-front-end/tree/master/snakeTracker/www)

 #Installation
+'''npm install -g cordova ionic'''